dooguypapua/eKLIPse/README.md

 ```

 ##### -in
-Input alignments could be in BAM or SAM format (require header).
-Single and paired-end sequencing are accepted.
+eKLIPse accepts alignments in BAM or SAM format (require header) for both single and paired-end sequencing data.

 The input file is a simple tabulated text file like: